upcs/cs341-project-ss2020-python/README.md

 ### Fixes

-#### 73: Graph input is unintuitive
-- There wasn't sufficient guidance to effectively navigate the 'plant graphs' page's inputs, which we addressed in this sprint by adding tool tips next to the inputs which explain their effect.
+#### 60: Can't see 'Plant Graphs' tab on mobile
+- Due to bad scaling, the 'Plant Graphs' tab was not accessible from any page other than the home page, reducing the navigability of our website on mobile browsers.
+This was addressed by forcing a page size onto mobile browsers, which made all the site's components accessible with the tradeoff that they were smaller.

+#### 61: Same color bars on bar graph
+- With certain parameters, the bar graph displayed on the 'Plant Graphs' page would have ambiguity due to repeated colors across bars.
+This was addressed by darkening any bars that would otherwise receive an ambiguously repeated color.

 #### 70: 'Contact Us' form submission
 - The 'Contact Us' page kept all the input fields filled with user information after a form was submitted, making it less obvious that a form had been submitted and making it more laborious to submit a new form.
 This was addressed by having the page display a confirmation card in place of the filled form after submission.

+#### 73: Graph input is unintuitive
+- There wasn't sufficient guidance to effectively navigate the 'plant graphs' page's inputs, which we addressed in this sprint by adding tool tips next to the inputs which explain their effect.

 ## Sprint 4